alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-02-is-goto-dead.md

 - A relatively new and popular language, Go (Golang), does not have traditional goto statements but supports labeled breaks, which serve a similar purpose for exiting loops.

-- These labeled breaks in Go are intended for more localized use within functions or loops, unlike traditional goto which could jump anywhere in the program.
+- These "labelled breaks" in Go are intended for more localized use within functions or loops, unlike traditional goto which could jump anywhere in the program.

 - So, while goto itself is rarely used today, its adapted form—label-based breaks—still finds practical use in specific situations.